apetrone11235/angela-petrone.github.io/_posts/2019-02-07-Bryce-Harper-Pt2.md

 ![]({{site.baseurl}}/img/bhTBRBIgg.png)

-Since I was off the beaten path set by Paul DePodesta at this point, I wanted to run some tests to make sure performing linear regression anlysis on these data would be valid.
+Since I was off the beaten path set by Paul DePodesta at this point, I wanted to run some tests to make sure performing linear regression analysis on these data would be valid.